 As a House Parent you will take responsibility for the pastoral care, well-being and welfare of students within their house.
 A House Parent must be empathetic, approachable and a team-player and most of all be available for tea and sympathy for the students who are aged 9-12 years old.

-Only available at sites in Cheltenham and Wycombe.
+Only available at sites in Cheltenham, Wycombe, and Begbroke Hall, Oxford.